tckd/Snake/Readme.md

 ## Architecture

-### V1 (current) - Logic is running in clients
+### V1 - Logic is running in clients

-Design flaws with current Architecture:
+Design flaws with v1 version:

   * Major inconsistency issues, as a result of latency
   * Client code not running when window is not active, Possible to cheat, since snakes notifies its dead.
   * Only one game instance at a time

-Benefits of current Architecture
+Architectural benefits of v1:

   * Scalable, due to less computation on server.

-### V2 (To be) - Logic is executed in Server
+### V2 (current) - Logic is executed in Server

 Theoretically (to be tested), it will solve the inconsistency issues, however there will still be miner latancy issues

-This will lead to greate stress on server resources...
+This will lead to stress on server resources...

 ### V3 (Todo) - Master-slaves on clients